— Erie Mine —

 There are no trails once the climb has begun and the tricky nature of this alpine hike will leave you feeling rewarded and relieved you have an experienced guide along for the journey.
 From the scree-filled gully, where you begin your ascent, to the bunkhouse itself, the route involves steep side hill traversing, rock scrambling and good balance.
 Once there reward yourself with great views of the mile-high (1.6km) Stairway Icefall, 6,696ft (2,040m) Donoho Peak, and a well-earned lunch.

-*Lunch is not included in trip prices, but you’re welcome to purchase a Snack Lunch for $12.
+*Lunch is not included in trip prices, but you’re welcome to purchase a Snack Pack for $8.

 “A fantastic experience — wild Alaska at its best!”